By Estela Viñarás, on 11 April 2018

 - Take shortcuts when necessary.
 Time, whether it’s yours or your employees, is a resource that must be considered a valuable resource.
 To take a simple example, if you're paying a contractor 15 euros an hour, and the project takes 10 hours, you're investing 150 euros.
 If there’s a tool that can reduce that time to 2 hours and costs 30 euros per month, it is certainly a good investment.
 So do not forget to consider the "cost of time" in your ROI calculations.

 Be sure to measure and optimize.
-ROI is a metric that can help you improve your marketing every day, but requires constant effort.
-Implement regular checks and see how the results are worth it.
+ROI is a metric that can help you improve your marketing success, but it requires constant effort.
+Implement regular checks and see if the results are worth it.